 Since then she hiked all over the world long-distance trails.

-Anna was married to an American mariner.
-They had a company together specialized in giving survival trainings.
-How to recue people in the wilderness and up in the mountains.
-The bastard realized that other hikers might have maintained a distance toward her, not knowing she was actually their best safety insurance to have around you during the dangerous GR20 trail.
-As soon as Anna would have accomplished the GR20, which runs more or less from northwest to southeast across the island, she said she would also dissect the island from west to east.
+Anna was married to a former American mariner.
+They had a company together specialized in giving survival training.
+How to rescue people in the wilderness and up in the mountains.
+The bastard realized that other hikers might have maintained a distance from her, not knowing she was actually their best safety insurance to have around during the dangerous GR20 trail.
+As soon as Anna accomplished the GR20, which runs more or less from northwest to southeast across the island, she said she would also dissect the island from west to east.
 When she said this, the bastard only felt tired and his knees were wrecked during this tough trail.
-His mind was focussed on making it to end alive and then simply relax.
+His mind was focused on making it to the end alive and then simply relaxing.
+Anna was just beginning; she was never ending.

-That Anna was from Montana, from the Rocky Mountains where all men wear Statsons, swear and spit tobacco, became clear in the village of Bavelle.
+That Anna was from the state of Montana, from the Rocky Mountains where all men wear Stetsons, swear, ride rodeo, spit tobacco, and drink a Cold Smoke Scotch Ale, became clear in the village of Bavelle.
 It was the second last day on the trail, more than two weeks hiking in the meantime.
 Bavelle was pure luxury for the bastard.
 For the first time in two weeks no need to pitch his tent, and an excellent restaurant as well.
 The bastard arrived early in the afternoon and ordered a steak.
-Too tempting.
+Too tempting to stick to a simple lunch.
 It was perfectly grilled.
 Crispy and a bit black-burned on the outside, and super tender at the same time.

 By the time the bastard had finished his meal, Anna arrived.
-She joined him at the table and ordered a meal too.
-The bastard said to the waitress he would like another steak.
-The young waitress didn’t understand it.
-“Wasn’t the steak good?
-Do you want to pay?” were the questions the girl asked in her confusion.
-After some more back and forth talking, half French half English, Anna was fed up with and interfered.
+She took off her backpack and joined him at the table and ordered a meal, too.
+Not wanting to be ill-mannered, the bastard told the waitress he would like another steak so they could eat together.
+The young waitress did not understand it.
+"Wasn't the steak good?
+Do you want to pay?" were the questions the girl asked in her confusion.
+After some more back-and-forth talking, half French, half English, Anna was fed up and interfered.
 She snapped at the waitress in a heavy Montana-American accent:

 “The man wants another steak!”

 It worked surprisingly well.
-Also the second steak was excellent.
+The second steak was excellent, too.

-For these reasons the Frisian bastards hiked the Cape Wrath Trail in the northwest of Scotland (read our blog posts “My God, the Germans bought all the bread!” cried Moira and A Horsewoman from Harlingen in the Scottish Highlands), the Pembrokeshire Coast Path in the southwest of Wales (read our blog post Croeso i Gerddwyr), the Rota Vicentina in the southwest of Portugal (read our blog post Surf on someone else’s Turf.
-Hiking the Rota Vicentina), and the Andalucian Coast to Coast Walk in the southwest of Spain (read our blog post Naranjas and Reservoir Dogs: Hiking in Andalusia).
+For these reasons the Frisian bastards hiked the Cape Wrath Trail in the northwest of Scotland (read our blog posts “My God, the Germans bought all the bread!” cried Moira and A Horsewoman from Harlingen in the Highlands - hiking the Cape Wrath Trail), the Pembrokeshire Coast Path in the southwest of Wales (read our blog post Croeso i Gerddwyr), the coast of south-western Portugal (read our blog post Surf on someone else's Turf – hiking the Rota Vicentina), the southwest of Spain (read our blog post Naranjas and Reservoir Dogs – hiking the Coast to Coast Walk in Andalusia), the Lycian Way along the Mediterranean coast of Turkey (read our blog post The Old Man (and Woman) and the Sea – hiking the Lycian Way, and the coastal section of the Bibbulmun Track in West Australia.

 Suggested music